 Paula's Choice The Unscrub formula is extra gentle.
 It contains pressure-sensitive jojoba beads that dissolve naturally as you massage them into your skin, making it nearly impossible to over-exfoliate and cause unwanted micro-tears.
 It's an excellent cleanser for removing sunscreen and light makeup, and the glycerin keeps skin soft and smooth.

 La Roche-Posay Ultrafine Scrub is specially formulated for sensitive skin and contains a combination of physical and chemical exfoliants to gently remove dead skin via superfine crushed particles.
-What were the end results?
+What are the end results?
 A brighter, smoother look, as well as a non-irritated skin barrier (thanks to glycerin).

 3. Use a hydrating serum